Student Staff

 Ryan S. Shakiba ’26

-Ryan is a sophomore at Claremont McKenna College who is planning on majoring in both Data Science and Philosophy, Politics, and Economics (PPE).
+Ryan is planning on majoring in both Data Science and Philosophy, Politics, and Economics (PPE).
 He has been interested in politics and government since he was young, being fascinated with the history of the executive branch of the national government, and as time went on, he also found the structure of federalism in the United States to be intriguing, which led him to take in interest in the features of local government as well, which is what led him to want to join the Rose Institute.
 At the Rose, Ryan has been assigned to the Kosmont, CCMF, CA Competitive projects; engaged Rose alumni as part of the 50th Anniversary team, and worked as research assistant to Professor Andy Sinclair.
 Being from San Diego, California, he loves the ocean and hiking, as well as tennis and running, but his favorite thing to do is to learn.

 David E. Taylor ’26